-Impact Management Actions Implementation 1 Monitoring Responsible Method of Responsible Frequency Evidence of person implementation implementation person compliance Identify fire hazards, demarcate and restrict public access to these areas DPM/DSS • Any Daily DPM/DSS Daily Photographic as well as notify the local authority of any potential threats e.g. large excavations or holes evidence brush stockpiles, fuels etc.; must be conducted All unattended open excavations must be adequately fenced or in a progressive demarcated; manner.
-Adequate protective measures must be implemented to prevent Should the unauthorised access to and climbing of partly constructed towers and holes/excavations protective scaffolding; stay open overnight Ensure structures vulnerable to high winds are secured; they must be Maintain an incidents and complaints register in which all incidents or covered complaints involving the public are logged. temporarily, to ensure no small fauna species fall in.
+Impact Management Actions Implementation n Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance - Identify fire hazards, demarcate and restrict public access to these areas as well as notify the local authority of any potential threats e.g. large brush stockpiles, fuels etc.; - All unattended open excavations must be adequately fenced or demarcated; - Adequate protective measures must be implemented to prevent unauthorised access to and climbing of partly constructed towers and protective scaffolding; Ensure structures vulnerable to high winds are secured; - Maintain an incidents and complaints register in which all incidents or complaints involving the public are logged.